tildetown/zine/readme.md

 hello.

-this is the zine for tilde.town. we try (and fail miserably) to release regularly and accept contributions from absolutely everyone.
+this is the zine for tilde.town. we release irregularly and accept contributions from absolutely everyone.

 to sign up please visit [this page](https://cgi.tilde.town/users/signup). we would love it if you joined.